 – Better Business Bureau (BBB) Accredited [View]

-– MSI sets standards for Six Sigma and is a founding member of Six Sigma Quality Standards (SSQS)
+– MSI sets standards for Six Sigma through the Six Sigma Body of Knowledge.

 – CPD Accredited Organization.